Office Hours

 - Financial support for laboratory personnel

-- Provision of high-value materials that are not freely available (e.g., biologics, chemical, model systems, technology, etc.)
+- Provision of high-value materials that are not freely available (e.g., biologics, chemicals, model systems, technology, etc.)

 - Overlap Statement